behdad088/BookStore/README.md

 git clone --depth 1 https://github.com/behdad088/BookStore.git

 # change directory to this repo
-cd BookStore, then run the book.sln file and run the Web API application
+go to BookStore directory, then run the book.sln file and run the Web API application

 ```